LDAWG-a11y/a11yWebApp/src/guides/accessible-complex-disclosure-widgets.md

 ##### Nothing spectacular, here

-We're simply removing the class no-js and then adding a new one, has-js, this can only happen if the user, user-agent or whatver else hasn't blocked JS
+We're simply removing the class `no-js` and then adding a new one, `has-js`, this can only happen if the user, user-agent or whatver else hasn't blocked JS

 #### Moving the entire drawer in the DOM